 SWIM mastectomy is a reconstructive surgery technique that does NOT require any breast implants or free flaps.
-This innovative and low-risk breast reconstruction technique, which stands for skin-sparing, Wise pattern, internal mammary perforator, was developed in conjunction with oncological breast surgeon, Dr. Heather Richardson.
-1
+This innovative and low-risk breast reconstruction technique, which stands for skin-sparing, Wise pattern, internal mammary perforator, was developed by Beverly Hills board-certified plastic and reconstructive surgeon, Dr. Lisa Cassileth, and oncological breast surgeon, Dr. Heather Richardson.1